rails/rails/guides/source/action_mailer_basics.md

 Email clients have no web context and so paths have no base URL to form complete web addresses.
 Thus, when using named routes only the "_url" variant makes sense.

-It is also possible to set a default host that will be used in all mailers by setting the <tt>:host</tt> option as a configuration option in <tt>config/application.rb</tt>:
+It is also possible to set a default host that will be used in all mailers by setting the `:host` option as a configuration option in `config/application.rb`:

 ```ruby
 config.action_mailer.default_url_options = { :host => "example.com" }
 ```

-If you use this setting, you should pass the <tt>:only_path => false</tt> option when using +url_for+.
-This will ensure that absolute URLs are generated because the +url_for+ view helper will, by default, generate relative URLs when a <tt>:host</tt> option isn't explicitly provided.
+If you use this setting, you should pass the `:only_path => false` option when using `url_for`.
+This will ensure that absolute URLs are generated because the `url_for` view helper will, by default, generate relative URLs when a `:host` option isn't explicitly provided.

 ### Sending Multipart Emails

 Action Mailer will automatically send multipart emails if you have different templates for the same action.
-So, for our UserMailer example, if you have +welcome_email.text.erb+ and +welcome_email.html.erb+ in +app/views/user_mailer+, Action Mailer will automatically send a multipart email with the HTML and text versions setup as different parts.
+So, for our UserMailer example, if you have `welcome_email.text.erb` and `welcome_email.html.erb` in `app/views/user_mailer`, Action Mailer will automatically send a multipart email with the HTML and text versions setup as different parts.

-The order of the parts getting inserted is determined by the <tt>:parts_order</tt> inside of the <tt>ActionMailer::Base.default</tt> method.
-If you want to explicitly alter the order, you can either change the <tt>:parts_order</tt> or explicitly render the parts in a different order:
+The order of the parts getting inserted is determined by the `:parts_order` inside of the `ActionMailer::Base.default` method.
+If you want to explicitly alter the order, you can either change the `:parts_order` or explicitly render the parts in a different order:

 ```ruby
 class UserMailer < ActionMailer::Base